The Numbers Are Staggering

 Updates To The Law

 On April 10th, enhancements to Pennsylvania’s Protection from Abuse Act went into effect.
 Essentially, a new provision in the Act has created increased protections for victims of domestic violence, especially when the abusers owned guns.
-The Act indicates that an abuser’s firearm may no longer be kept with a friend or family, during the duration of the PFA.
-Moreover, Act 79, requires individuals who have a misdemeanor domestic violence conviction or have had a final protection from abuse order entered against them surrender their weapons.
+The Act indicates that an abuser’s firearm may no longer be kept with a friend or family, during the duration of the PFA (Protection From Abuse).
+Moreover, Act 79, requires individuals who have a misdemeanor domestic violence conviction or have had a final PFA order entered against them surrender their weapons.
 Weapons must be given to the police or sheriff, a licensed gun dealer, a licensed commercial armory or the defendant’s attorney.

 Under the old law, a judge used his or her discretion when deciding if an abuser had to relinquish his or her firearm.
 Under the new law, judges are required to enforce this provision.
 Many advocate groups are hoping that this amendment will protect and save thousands of people affected by domestic abuse.